 While there are good hotels in downtown Lhasa, hotels can be quite basic in more remote areas.

-We do not recommend photographing policeman or soldiers in Tibet, or in the rest of China, as this can get you in trouble.
+You should avoid photographing policeman or soldiers in Tibet, or in the rest of China, as this can get you in trouble.
 In general, it is best not to photograph people without their permission, and please note that some temples only allow photography for a fee.

 Daytime and nighttime temperatures vary a lot in Tibet.
 Temperatures may drop quite low at night even in summer.
 Stay warm and wear layers to avoid illness or exhaustion while in Tibet.
 A cold could develop into a more serious lung condition in the dry, high-altitude conditions of the plateau region.